Power Glendale with Renewable Energy

 Won’t this expansion lower my utility bills?

 No. In fact, they’ll likely go up.
-The LA Times recently showed that California utilities regularly promote new plants by promising lower utility bills only to have utility costs increase substantially to pay for the plant.
-There are a number of financial risks facing Grayson which would lead to increased utility bills, especially considering its $500 million dollar price tag.
+The LA Times recently reported that California utilities have a history of promoting new plants by promising lower utility bills only to have utility costs increase.
+There are a number of financial risks facing Grayson which would lead to increased utility bills, especially considering its $500 million price tag.

 Will this plan affect property value?

 Yes, it will lower property values.
-The Grayson expansion will be producing three times the power the current plant produces and generating significantly more pollution.
-There will be more smog, microscopic soot (that brown layer of dust on everything), and more sulfur dioxide in the air.
-This will make Glendale and the areas within a few miles of the plant in all directions a less desirable place to live.
-Also, due to the financial risks involved we could end up with the highest utility rates around.
+The Grayson expansion will generate three times the power the current plant produces and thus generate significantly more pollution.
+There will be more smog, microscopic soot, and increased levels of sulfur dioxide in the air.
+This will make Glendale and surrounding communities a less desirable place to live.
+Furthermore, due to the financial risks involved utility rates could increase dramatically.

 Don’t we need that extra power?